Your cart is currently empty!

-With comfort and classic style in mind, Affine uses natural fiber fabrics to make practical, long-lasting garments in a responsible way.
-To achieve this, we create timeless garments with considered design.
-In addition we make them locally and do everything we can to minimize waste.
-We want you to feel good about investing in our clothes.
+With comfort and quality in mind, Affine uses natural fiber fabrics to make practical, comfortable garments in a responsible way.
+To achieve this, we create timeless garments with considered design, made locally with minimal waste.
+We want you to feel like you made a good investment.

-Everything we make is produced in small runs so that each garment ends up in the hands of an adoring owner, not in a landfill.
-Affine takes back leftover fabric from production for use in smaller projects.
+Everything we make is produced in small runs so that each garment ends up in the hands of an adoring owner, rather than a landfill.
+Affine takes back leftover fabric from production for use in smaller projects and to give away to other makers.
 We know exactly what is left behind, and we put it to use!

 Irena Kongsuwan, Founder, Designer

 Irena is a visual artist, working in various mediums.
-With a life-long passion for fashion she has naturally moved toward designing things to wear.
-Even as a child no closet in the family home was safe from her quest to experiment with pieces to style.
+A life-long passion for fashion led her to experiment with designing things to wear.
+As a youth, no closet in the family home was safe from her quest to experiment and style.

-Today Irena looks to wear things that feel amazing.
+Today Irena looks to wear things that are feel good enough to wear all the time.
 After all, when we feel great, it shows.
-Most of all, she is set on creating useful pieces allowing the wearer to feel like their authentic self.
+Most of all, Irena is set on creating useful pieces which the wearer loves.

-In her free time Irena can be found in a paint-covered apron, dreaming of travel to warm places by the sea (which she is obsessed with).
+In her free time Irena can be found in a paint-covered apron, dreaming of travel to warm places by the sea.

 See her artwork on Instagram https://www.instagram.com/irenamk/